rutherford-nj/www.rutherfordboronj.com/land-use-redevelopment/areas-of-redevelopment/parker-ii/index.md

 layout: interior-page
 parent: Areas of Redevelopment
 grandparent: Land Use and Redevelopment
-title: 'Parker Phase II'
+title: '118 Park Ave'
 ---

-# Parker Phase II
+# 118 Park Ave

 ![Map of Parker](parker2map.jpg){: .img-fluid }

 **Location:** 118 Park Ave

+**Project Type:** Residential with retail space

-**Project Description:**
+**Project Status:** Completed

-· Parker Phase II is owned by Vango Holdings, LLC.

-· 4 and 5 story sections with 60 residential units
+“The Parker 118”  is a 60 unit, residential building with 4 and 5 story sections and 2 first floor retail spaces.

-· 2 retail units

-· 92 parking spaces

-· A drop-off lane housed within the structure for use by delivery services
+The 92 parking spaces are enclosed within the structure, which also houses a drop-off lane for use by delivery services, it is accessed via Chestnut Street.

-· Construction has begun

 **Below find documents related to Parker Phase II redevelopment:**